syncfusion-content/fileformat-docs/File-Formats/XlsIO/Conditional-Formatting/Formula-usage-in-Conditional-Formatting.md

 ---
 title: Formula usage in Conditional Formatting| Excel library | Syncfusion
-description: In this section, you can learn how to use formula in conditional formatting options in Excel using XlsIO
+description: In this section, you can learn how to use formula in conditional formatting options in an Excel document using XlsIO
 platform: file-formats
 control: XlsIO
 documentation: UG